munin-monitoring/contrib/plugins/apt/deb_packages/README.md

 This plugin has checked on Debian - Wheezy and squeeze.
 If you want to use it on older installations, tell me whether it works or which errors you had.
-It shoud run past python-apt 0.7 and python 2.5.
+It should run past python-apt 0.7 and python 2.5.

 check out this git repository from